-Forget the Chore Chart — Here’s Your Ultimate Dorm Cleaning Checklist
+Your Ultimate Dorm Cleaning Checklist (Perfect for Roommates!)

-But while busy college students benefit greatly from having a clean space, it’s often difficult — daunting, even — to create and actually stick to a cleaning schedule that works.
-Not only is it hard to find time to do all the chores required to maintain your space, but if you have a roommate (or roommates), you also have to figure out how to split up the chore load and ensure everyone fulfills their responsibilities.
+Not only is it hard to find time to do all the chores required to maintain your space, but if you have a roommate (or roommates), you also have to figure out how to split up the chore load and ensure that everyone fulfills their responsibilities.
 This can get dicey, as fights about chores are among the most common roommate conflicts.
+(Thankfully, keeping your space clean doesn’t have to be as stressful as your parents made it seem — no one needs to get grounded for forgetting to take the trash out again.)

-Enter: Dorm Therapy’s Ultimate Dorm Cleaning Checklist, separated into categories based on how often you should complete each task.
-And even better — we put it all in a Google Doc so you can copy it, customize it based on your unique needs and schedules, and check chores off as you complete each task.
+Dorm Therapy’s Ultimate Dorm Cleaning Checklist is separated into categories based on how often you should complete each task.
+And even better — it’s all in a Google Doc so you can copy it, customize it based on your needs and schedules, and check chores off as you complete each task.
 If you have roommates, you can work together to decide who will do what, and then each of you can check off the tasks as you complete them.

 Click here to access the full Dorm Therapy Ultimate Dorm Cleaning Checklist Google Doc, then click “make a copy” so you have one all to yourself.